-- No person other than a registered person may perform a registrable function without the Authority's prior written consent. - b) Every capital market institution must at all times have a person who is registered for each of the following functions: - 1) CEO or Managing member of the board of directors; - 2) CFO; - 3) compliance officer; and - 4) MLRO. - c) The Authority will not take action against a capital market institution for failure to comply with paragraph (b) of this Article where there is a temporary gap in the performance of the registrable functions, provided that the capital market institution actively seeks an
+- a) No person other than a registered person may perform a registrable function without the Authority's prior written consent. - b) Every capital market institution must at all times have a person who is registered for each of the following functions: - 1) CEO or Managing member of the board of directors; - 2) CFO; - 3) compliance officer; and - 4) MLRO. - c) The Authority will not take action against a capital market institution for failure to comply with paragraph (b) of this Article where there is a temporary gap in the performance of the registrable functions, provided that the capital market institution actively seeks an appropriate substitute and notifies the Authority of another registered person who will temporarily take responsibility for that registrable function. - d) A person may perform more than one registrable function for a capital market institution, except that: - 1) the CEO, CFO and compliance officer must be separate persons unless the Authority specifically approves another arrangement; and

-- appropriate substitute and notifies the Authority of another registered person who will temporarily take responsibility for that registrable function. - d) A person may perform more than one registrable function for a capital market institution, except that: - 1) the CEO, CFO and compliance officer must be separate persons unless the Authority specifically approves another arrangement; and - 2) the compliance officer should not perform a client function. - e) As an exception from paragraph (a) of this Article, and without prejudice to the provisions of Article (59) of these regulations, a capital market institution whose activity is limited to managing investment, arranging or advising may delegate the function of CFO, compliance officer or MLRO to an external party, if the following conditions are met: - the external party responsible for the function of CFO shall be a certified accounting firm licensed by the Saudi Organization for Certified Public Accountants, where one of its employees is assigned as CFO for the capital market institution; - 2) the external party responsible for the function of compliance officer or the MLRO shall be a capital market institution, a certified accounting firm licensed by the Saudi Organization for Certified Public Accountants or a law firm authorized to practice law in Saudi Arabia, where one of its employees is assigned as compliance officer or MLRO for the capital market institution; - 3) the employees assigned by the delegated third parties, aforementioned in paragraph (1) and (2), must pass the qualification examinations required by the Authority, or secure an exemption from the Authority from such requirement; and - 4) any other conditions that the Authority specifies. - f) As an exception from the provisions of paragraph (b) of this Article, the capital market institution must have -at minimum-two persons registered at all times one of which performs the functions of the Chief Executive Officer in case that its activity is limited to managing investments or arranging, and one person registered at all times performs the functions of the Chief Executive Officer in case its activity is limited to advising, without prejudice to the provisions of paragraph (c) of this Article, in the event that any of these functions become vacant, and provided that third parties are assigned to perform the rest of the registrable functions under paragraph (b) of this Article. - g) With regards to paragraph (d) of this Article, the number of persons registered to perform the function of the clients' or funds' portfolio manager in the capital market institution authorised to carry out investment management business or investment management and operation of funds business must not be less than two persons at all times.
+- 2) the compliance officer should not perform a client function. - e) As an exception from paragraph (a) of this Article, and without prejudice to the provisions of Article (58) of these regulations, a capital market institution may delegate the function of CFO, compliance officer or MLRO to an external party, if the following conditions are met: - 1) the external party responsible for the function of CFO shall be a certified accounting firm licensed by the Saudi Organization for Certified Public Accountants, where one of its employees is assigned as CFO for the capital market institution; - 2) the external party responsible for the function of compliance officer or the MLRO shall be a capital market institution, a certified accounting firm licensed by the Saudi Organization for Certified Public Accountants or a law firm authorized to practice law in Saudi Arabia, where one of its employees is assigned as compliance officer or MLRO for the capital market institution: - 3) the employees assigned by the delegated third parties, aforementioned in paragraph (2), must pass the qualification examinations required by the Authority, or secure an exemption from the Authority from such requirement; and - 4) any other conditions that the Authority specifies. - f) As an exception from the provisions of paragraph (b) of this Article, the capital market institution must have -at minimum- two persons registered at all times one of which performs the functions of the Chief Executive Officer in case that its activity is limited to managing investments or arranging, and one person registered at all times performs the functions of the Chief Executive Officer in case its activity is limited to advising, without prejudice to the provisions of paragraph (c) of this Article, in the event that any of these functions become vacant, and provided that third parties are assigned to perform the rest of the registrable functions under paragraph (b) of this Article.